Submitted by Mona Mesereau

 Mesereau Travel Public Relations

-For more information about accommodations and activities, visit the website or connect with the resort on Facebook, Twitter, Instagram, TripAdvisor, YouTube, and Vimeo and by signing up for AOTG e-newsletter.
+Travelers can find out more about Adventures on the Gorge online, by calling 1-855-379-8738, or connecting on Facebook, Twitter, Instagram, Linkedin, Google+, TripAdvisor, YouTube, and Vimeo and signing up for AOTG e-newsletter.